 As well demonstrated by our feature company, with some focused attention the Purchase-to-Pay user experience can be dramatically improved by using a combination of advanced technology, process re-design, and the breaking down of functional silos.
 While it may seem subtle, focusing on “what does the user need” can create a different and more impactful set of priorities and approaches than the more traditional strategy of trying to fix processes or technology solutions that appear to be broken or inefficient, where the viewpoint of the user isn’t a primary consideration.

-What is the status at your company regarding the Purchase-to-Pay user experience?
+What is the status of your company regarding the Purchase-to-Pay user experience?
 Is there an opportunity to better serve your suppliers and employees in this critical area?

 Who are your peers and how are you collaborating with them?